Caramel Corn Recipe: Your go-to recipe for buttery, crunchy, caramel-coated popcorn!

 Instructions

-• Pop the popcorn then remove any un-popped kernels.
-Measure out 10 cups and add to the very large greased bowl.
+• Pop the popcorn and remove any unpopped kernels.
+Measure 10 cups and transfer to the greased bowl.

-• Cut the butter into tablespoon-sized pieces.
-In a pot over medium heat, add the butter, corn syrup, brown sugar, cream of tartar, and salt.
-Stir with a silicone spatula, scraping the edges of the pot until the butter melts.
-Bring the mixture to a full rolling boil, then stop stirring and let it boil for 5 minutes or until it reaches 235โ„‰ on a candy thermometer.
+• In a medium saucepan, combine butter (cut into tablespoon-sized pieces), corn syrup, brown sugar, cream of tartar, and salt.
+Stir over medium heat until the butter melts and the mixture is smooth.
+Bring to a full rolling boil, then stop stirring.
+Let the mixture boil for 5 minutes or until it reaches 235℉ on a candy thermometer.

 Video